 ScalarDB Cluster is a clustering solution for ScalarDB that consists of a set of cluster nodes, each of which provides ScalarDB functionality.
-Importantly, each cluster node is equipped with a routing mechanism that allows it to route transaction requests to the appropriate cluster node within the cluster.
+Each cluster node has a routing mechanism that directs transaction requests to the appropriate cluster node within the cluster.

 Why ScalarDB Cluster?

 To address this challenge, a routing mechanism such as session affinity (also known as sticky sessions) needs to be configured.
 This strategy ensures that requests within a transaction are consistently routed to the same server.
-Alternatively, a bidirectional streaming RPC can be used when using gRPC.
-However, it is important to note that implementing these configurations typically requires significant time and effort.
+Alternatively, you can leverage a bidirectional-streaming RPC by using gRPC.
+However, it’s important to note that implementing these configurations typically requires significant time and effort.
 In addition, specific configuration adjustments may be required depending on the load balancer product you are using.

-For more details on this topic, see Request Routing in Two-phase Commit Transactions.
+For more details on this topic, see Request routing in transactions with a two-phase commit interface.

 Membership management plays a critical role in ScalarDB Cluster.
 When a cluster node either joins or leaves the cluster, the configuration of the cluster is automatically adjusted to reflect this change.
 ScalarDB Cluster currently retrieves membership information by using the Kubernetes API.

 Before you start the tutorials, you need to set up ScalarDB Cluster.
-The following document explains how to set up ScalarDB Cluster on Kubernetes by using a Helm Chart.
+To set up ScalarDB Cluster, see Set Up ScalarDB Cluster on Kubernetes by Using a Helm Chart.

 For tutorials on getting started with ScalarDB Cluster, see the following: